gdancik/FacultyScheduler/README.md

 # FacultyScheduler

-A shiny app to help faculty schedule classes at Eastern
+A Shiny app to help faculty schedule classes at Eastern